|by David Eide||.|

 And when you get down to it, isn't society really who, what, when, where, and how I act, perceive, think on and about the people and life around me?
 Doesn't society form itself this way?

 If I am a colonist in the early years of settlement I am in relation to an idea which "does something" to my emotional life and intellect.
-And that forms attitudes as well as the daily, mundane relation to neighbors, enemies, family, strangers, etc. That the idea is subservient to experience.
+And that forms attitudes as well as the daily, mundane relation to neighbors, enemies, family, strangers, etc. The idea struggles with experience for supremecy.
 My idea of democracy is going to be different if I am a tenant farmer or whether I am a slave holding farmer.

 Attitudes are changed by power, by the power of image that is able to dissemble the personality and re-create it in the form of power so that the will is engaged to power.
 Attitudes are changed by goals or visions that exist "in time" however hard it is to describe exactly "the times."

-Attitudes are changed the most when we perceive that they have "evil natures" when they see- in their own mind- that they are as susceptible to "evil" as the men who actually commit the deed.
+Attitudes are changed the most when we perceive that we have "evil natures" when we see- in our own mind- that we are as susceptible to "evil" as the men who actually commit the deed.
 The corruption by evil is the dread of human life.
 And that poses a problem to human societies that no longer have a conception of evil.

 The innocence that is buried under evil!